masterxsoft/PyF0Fob/readme.md

 this script generates a new valid unlock code based on the output of "python VAG.py Golf4.sub". you can verify it against the output from Golf4.sub.

--

-it's based/inspired by RocketGods ProtoPirate :)
+Don't know if CHKSUM calculation is correctly implemented, but is working for this Sample) - it's based/inspired by RocketGods ProtoPirate :)